Lebanese Maronite Christians: History

-Culture

 Religion

-The Maronites belong to the Maronite Syriac Church of Antioch (a former ancient Greek city now in Hatay Province, Turkey) is an Eastern Catholic Syriac Church that had affirmed its communion with Rome since 1180, although the official view of the Church is that it had never accepted either the Monophysitic views held by their Syriac neighbours, which were condemned in the Council of Chalcedon, or the failed compromise doctrine of Monothelitism (the latter claim being found in contemporary sources).
+The Maronites belong to the Maronite Syriac Church of Antioch in Hatay Province, Turkey) is an Eastern Catholic Syriac Church that had affirmed its communion with Rome since 1180, although the official view of the Church is that it had never accepted either the Monophysitic views held by their Syriac neighbours, which were condemned in the Council of Chalcedon, or the failed compromise doctrine of Monothelitism (the latter claim being found in contemporary sources).
 The Maronite Patriarch is traditionally seated in Bkerke, north of Beirut.

 Geographic distribution within Lebanon

-Lebanese Maronite Christians are concentrated in the north Beirut, northern part of Mount Lebanon Governorate, southern part of North Governorate, parts of Beqaa Governorate and South Governorate.
+Lebanese Maronite Christians are concentrated in the north of Beirut, northern part of Mount Lebanon Governorate, southern part of North Governorate, parts of Beqaa Governorate and South Governorate.

 Demographics

 Note that the following percentages are estimates only.
 However, in a country that had last census in 1932, it is difficult to have correct population estimates.

-The last Census in Lebanon in 1932 put the numbers of Maronites at 60%.
-A study done by the Central Intelligence Agency (CIA) in 1985 put the numbers of Maronites at 46% of the population.
+The last Census in Lebanon in 1932 put the numbers of Maronites at 29%.
+A study done by the Central Intelligence Agency (CIA) in 1985 put the numbers of Maronites at 16% of the population.

 In 2012, Maronites constituted 31% of Lebanon's population, according to estimates.
 The Maronite Church's website claims 1,062,000 members were in Lebanon in 1994 which would have made them around 31% of Lebanon's population.
 Maronite Catholics are the largest Christian group, followed by Greek Orthodox.

+In 2014, according to electoral data, Maronites made up 19.97% of registered voters aged 21 and above.

+In 2022, based on the registered voters aged 21+ for the elections, Druze represented 19.94% of the global Lebanese population.

+The overall proportions remained very stable between 2014 and 2022, with only slight decrease in this group.

+Note that the following percentages are estimates only.
+As the last Lebanese census was conducted in 1932, it is difficult to have precise population estimates.